-- 3.1 The quality of the pupils' achievements and learning in the ISC is excellent. - 3.2 The ISC is successful in fulfilling its aims to enable its pupils to rapidly develop competence in the English language so that they are able to integrate fully into mainstream lessons whilst receiving appropriate support for their English, ensuring that they benefit fully from their education at Kent College. - 3.3 Pupils in the ISC develop skills in reading, writing, speaking and listening which enable them to take a full part in the broad aspects of their education.
-The development of individual timetables enables pupils to work towards success in IGCSE English subjects, or other advanced EAL examinations which support entry to universities in the UK and abroad.
-Results show that pupils achieve grades which strengthen their university applications.
-The school has fully met the recommendation given in the previous inspection report to improve results in the IELTS examinations, the higher level examination, by increasing support for pupils. - 3.4 Pupils, including those who have little or no English when they arrive at the school, make rapid progress as seen in work reviewed during the inspection and in lessons, a judgment supported by discussions both with pupils and staff. - 3.5 As members of Kent College Senior School, international pupils are well educated in line with the college's aim to develop the full potential in each individual through a curriculum which delivers high educational standards in all academic, cultural and sporting activities.
-Pupils demonstrate strong subject knowledge, skills and understanding.
-Overall standards of literacy and numeracy are high; pupils express themselves confidently and clearly, and listen carefully and considerately to the views of others.
+- 3.1 The quality of pupils' achievement and learning is excellent. - 3.2 Pupils are well educated in line with the college's aim to develop the full potential in each individual through a curriculum which delivers high educational standards in all academic, cultural and sporting activities.
+Pupils of all ages and abilities demonstrate strong subject knowledge, skills and understanding.
+Overall standards of literacy and numeracy are high; pupils express themselves confidently and clearly, both orally and in writing, and listen carefully and considerately to the views of others.
 Pupils think originally and logically and enjoy problem-solving and challenge.
-Pupils' skills in ICT support creative and collaborative work across the curriculum. - 3.6 Pupils respond enthusiastically to the many opportunities to broaden their experience through academic enrichment and the extensive co-curriculum.
+Pupils' skills in information and communication technology (ICT) support creative and collaborative work across the curriculum. - 3.3 Pupils respond enthusiastically to the many opportunities to broaden their experience through academic enrichment and the co-curriculum.
 Pupils have achieved notable successes in national science and mathematics competitions.
 Many pupils learn a musical instrument; participation in concerts and dramatic performances is high, with individual and group success at national level.
 In games, pupils represent county and national teams in hockey, which is a particular strength.
-County and national recognition has also been achieved in a range of individual pursuits, including cross-country, skiing, riding and tennis. - 3.7 The following analysis uses the national data for the years 2011 to 2013; these are the most recent three years for which comparative statistics are currently available.
+County and national recognition has also been achieved in a range of individual pursuits, including cross-country, skiing, riding and tennis. - 3.4 The following analysis uses the national data for the years 2011 to 2013; these are the most recent three years for which comparative statistics are currently available.
 Results in GCSE have been excellent in relation to the national average for maintained schools.
 Girls' results have been stronger than boys' in a gender separated comparison.
-Results at A level have been good in relation to the national average for maintained schools and similar to the national average for maintained schools.
+Results at A level have been good in relation to the national average for maintained schools and similar to the national average for maintained selective schools.
 Boys' results have been stronger than girls' in a gender separated comparison.
 Since 2012 a cohort of pupils has taken the IB examinations.
 Their results have been exceptional in relation to the worldwide average, and above the UK average.
 Results overall showed further improvement in 2014.
 These results, together with the pupils' work and achievement in lessons, indicate that pupils at GCSE make excellent progress and, at A level, make progress that is at least good in relation to pupils of similar ability.
-Pupils consistently gain places at universities in the UK and the USA that have high entry requirements.

-3.8 Pupils with SEND and EAL are carefully nurtured and encouraged; they benefit greatly from the extensive support available and make excellent progress.
+Pupils consistently gain places at universities in the UK and the USA that have high entry requirements. - 3.5 Pupils with SEND and EAL are carefully nurtured and encouraged; they benefit greatly from the extensive support available and make excellent progress.
 The combination of intensive, then on-going support and immersion in mainstream lessons, ensures rapid language development.
-Progress for more able pupils is of a similarly high standard and is supported by individualised timetables which enable pupils to advance to higher levels in their subjects.
-Pupils demonstrate a very positive attitude to all aspects of their curricular and co-curricular activity.
-Pupils enjoy learning and work effectively, either as individuals or with others, and are responsive to the stimulus and feedback offered by their teachers.
+Progress for more able pupils is of a similarly high standard and is supported by individualised timetables which enable pupils to advance to higher levels in their subjects. - 3.6 Pupils demonstrate a very positive attitude to all aspects of their curricular and cocurricular activity.
+Pupils are willing, well-motivated and co-operative learners.
+They enjoy learning and work effectively, either as individuals or with others, and are responsive to the stimulus and feedback offered by their teachers.
 Pupils take pride in their work and aspire to achieve to the best of their abilities.